Crowns

 Why would I need one?

-To protect your tooth, especially if the cavity is very large and a large filling is required or after root canal treatment.
-Because the crown encircles your whole tooth with a continuous material it can withstand better biting forces compared to a large filling.
+To protect your tooth, especially if the cavity is very large and more so after root canal treatment.
+Because the crown encircles your whole tooth with a continuous material it can withstand better biting forces and prevents your tooth from cracking!

 How do you prepare a crown?

-2. The tooth will be reshaped to allow the future crown sit properly
+• Tooth will be reshaped to allow the future crown to sit properly (can take between 1-3 hours).

-4. An temporary crown is placed to protect the teeth while the custom restoration is being made in an Australian based dental laboratory
+• A temporary crown is placed to protect the teeth while custom prosthesis is being made in an Australian based dental laboratory.

-How many appointments will it take you to make a crown?
+How many appointments does it take to make a crown?

 Where do you have your crowns made?